 Sandbox

 How does it work?
 We simply define what we want to allow in the template.
-In the beginning, everything is forbidden and we gradually grant permissions.
-The following code allows the the template to use the {block}, {if}, {else} and {=} tags (the latter is a tag for printing a variable or expression) and all filters:
+Initially, everything is forbidden and we gradually grant permissions.
+The following code allows the template author to use the {block}, {if}, {else} and {=} tags (the latter is a tag for printing a variable or expression) and all filters:

 $policy = new Latte\Sandbox\SecurityPolicy;